Macro-economic Dependencies on Ocean Ecosystems

 Environmentally extended input-output analysis

-Environmentally extended input-output tables (EE-IOT) add environmental data to economic input-output tables, enabling analysis of embodied environmental flows through supply chains[25].
-For ocean dependencies, this approach allows quantification of:
+Environmentally extended input-output tables (EE-IOT) add environmental data to economic input-output tables, enabling analysis of embodied environmental flows through supply chains[17].
+For ocean dependencies, this approach allows quantification of the measures summarised in Table 3.5.2 below.

 Practical considerations